Skip to content

 This laboratory school is compulsory for R59, W90 and S34 students.
 It is optional for students on all other qualifications.

 If you have any additional requirements (eg accessibility or dietary requirements), please can you highlight these at an early stage so that we can discuss the reasonable adjustments that may need to be made.
+Lab coats and all other PPE will be provided.

-Information for 2023-24
+Information for 2024

 Venue: The Open University Campus, Walton Hall, Milton Keynes, MK7 6AA